tasmota/Berry_playground/README.md

   * a clear explanation of the files in your contribution and how to use them
   * a link back to the parent README.md file  `[return](../README.md)`

-also edit the parent README.md file and add a linke to your README.md
+also edit the parent README.md file and add a link to your README.md

 `[my contribution](my-contribution-folder/README.md)`